-Stay home as much as possible and keep distance between yourself and others (within about 6 feet, or 2 meters), especially if you have a higher risk of serious illness.
+Keep distance between yourself and others (within about 6 feet, or 2 meters).
+This is especially important if you have a higher risk of serious illness.
 Keep in mind some people may have COVID-19 and spread it to others, even if they don't have symptoms or don't know they have COVID-19.

 Wash your hands often with soap and water for at least 20 seconds, or use an alcohol-based hand sanitizer that contains at least 60% alcohol.

-Cover your face with a cloth face mask in public spaces, such as the grocery store, where it's difficult to avoid close contact with others, especially if you're in an area with ongoing community spread.
-Only use nonmedical cloth masks — surgical masks and N95 respirators should be reserved for health care providers.
+Cover your face with a cloth face mask in public spaces, such as the grocery store, where it's difficult to avoid close contact with others.
+Surgical masks may be used if available.
+N95 respirators should be reserved for health care providers.

 Cover your mouth and nose with your elbow or a tissue when you cough or sneeze.
 Throw away the used tissue.
 Wash your hands right away.

 Avoid sharing dishes, glasses, towels, bedding and other household items if you're sick.